yiyu0x/ncnu-course-api/README.md

 5. visit `http://127.0.0.1:5488/api`

-*if you want to get data from your self, you can run*
+*if you want to get data by your self, you can run*

 `node data/getData.js`